 3 Ways To Challenge Your Depressive Thoughts

-However, the thing with depression is that it doesn't like to be challenged.
+One of the most challenging parts about depression is that it doesn't like to be challenged.
 It likes to be heard and comforted.
-Depression can sometimes feel like a heavy blanket just wanting to be snuggled with.
+Depression can sometimes feel like a heavy blanket just wanting to be snuggled up with.
 That's what makes depression so scary.
 It can feel so comforting.
 I mean, who wouldn't want to snuggle up with a warm and heavy blanket when they're feeling sad?!
-I get that this isn’t the case for every scenario, but I’ve caught myself in this situation so many times with what depression feels like.
+I get that this isn’t the case for every scenario or person, but I’ve caught myself in this situation so many times with what depression feels like.

 So how the heck do you challenge your depressive thoughts??

 Yeah, you read that right.
 Those needy thoughts want to be heard, so listen to them.
 Don't engage in them; listen to them.
 There's a difference.
 Engaging is you continuing to build these thoughts up by adding even more thoughts that follow along the same pattern.
 Listening is just simply listening to what they are saying without responding right away.
 For me a lot of the time, my depressive thoughts give me my answer to get out of the funk without the depression even realizing it.
 How?
 By me doing the exact opposite of what it wants to do.
 Depression wants to be comforted and fed.
 It's important to listen to what your depression is telling you it doesn't want to do.
 Because that's the exact thing that you probably need to do ( in most scenarios ) in order to challenge it.
 So if my thoughts are telling me that I don't want to go outside or interact with anyone or anything else then it looks like I need to go on a walk throughout my neighborhood!